ps-nithin/zumo-jetson/README.md

    Patterns can also be learned using `pyrebel/demo/pyrebel_main_learn.py` (https://github.com/ps-nithin/pyrebel#5-pattern-recognition-demo).
 For example, the images in `zumo-jetson/scripts/pre-trained-images/` are learned to control the motors of the robot.<br>

-You may also need to change microphone and speaker settings.
+You may also need to change the microphone and speaker settings.

 # Running the script
 `cd`<br>